Rancho Cucamonga, California: Victoria Gardens

 Victoria Gardens is a lifestyle center near the eastern end of the city, at the intersection of Foothill and Day Creek Boulevards.
 Since the city had never developed a traditional commercial downtown like neighboring cities Ontario and Upland had, efforts were made in the design of Victoria Gardens to bring elements of more traditional and urban town design to what had historically been a suburban city.
 While retaining many characteristics of traditional shopping malls, such as large anchor stores, a food court, and vast parking lots and garages, the smaller stores are arranged as city blocks in a grid of two-lane streets, featuring lush landscaping and metered "teaser parking" in front of the stores, which open onto the sidewalk.
 There are two "Main Streets", which run from west to east across the center.
 Running from north to south between them is a pedestrian axis leading from one of the Macy's anchor stores, through a "town square" between a pair of mixed-use office buildings, to the Victoria Gardens Cultural Center, which contains the Lewis Playhouse (a 570-seat theater) and a branch of the city library.
-The east side of the development has Southern California's only Bass Pro Shops Outdoor World superstore; the 180000 sqft facility includes a Tracker Boat Center and the Islamorada Fish Company restaurant.
-There are restaurants throughout the center, both well-known chains and unique eateries, including California Pizza Kitchen, The Cheesecake Factory, Fleming's, Gyu-Kaku Japanese BBQ Dining, Johnny Rockets, King's Fish House, Lucille's Bar-B-Que, N7 Creamery, P.F.
-Chang's China Bistro, Richie's Diner, T.G.I.
-Friday's, and Yard House.
-The center features a 12-screen AMC Theatre.
+The east side of the development has Southern California's first Bass Pro Shops Outdoor World superstore; the 180000 sqft facility includes a Tracker Boat Center and the Islamorada Fish Company restaurant.
+There are restaurants throughout the center, both well-known chains and unique eateries.
+The center also features a 12-screen movie theater.

 Top employers

-According to the city's 2018 Comprehensive Annual Financial Report, the principal employers in the city are:
+According to the city's 2023 Comprehensive Annual Financial Report, the principal employers in the city are:

 Government

 Local government

 Rancho Cucamonga is a General Law City, incorporated in 1977 under the "Council-Manager" form of local government.
-The four-member Council, plus the Mayor, City Clerk, and City Treasurer, are all elected at-large by the voters of the city.
-The Council then appoints the City Manager, who acts as the administrative head of the city government, and is responsible for the day-to-day operations, code enforcement, and the fiscal soundness of the municipal government.
+The four-member Council are elected by district.
+The Mayor, City Clerk, and City Treasurer, are all elected at-large by the voters of the city.
+The Council then appoints the City Manager, who acts as the administrative head of the city government and is responsible for the day-to-day operations, code enforcement, and the fiscal soundness of the municipal government.
 The council itself serves as a local legislative body.

 The city's elections, which are plurality, are held on a Tuesday after the first Monday in November of even-numbered years.

-L. Dennis Michael has been the city's mayor since 2011, with John Gillison as the city manager.

 According to a city Comprehensive Annual Financial Report, the city's various funds had $278.3 million in revenues, $243.6 million in expenditures, $1,400.7 million in total assets, $492.1 million in total liabilities, and $583.3 million in cash and investments.